jackmpcollins/magentic/README.md

 # 'Preheating to 350 F with mode bake'
 ```

-To resolve `FunctionCall` objects automatically, you can use the `@prompt_chain` decorator.
-This will automatically resolve function calls and pass the results back to the model to continue until the final answer is reached.
+Sometimes the LLM requires making one or more function calls to generate a final answer.
+The `@prompt_chain` decorator will resolve `FunctionCall` objects automatically and pass the results back to the LLM to continue until the final answer is reached.
+In the following example, the LLM calls the `get_current_weather` function and then uses the result to formulate its final answer.

 ```python
 from magentic import prompt_chain